 The above photo clearly shows how well the Washington cubs did with their ‘Demolition Derby!’
 Mind you, it looks like one of the current residents is having a good go at finishing them off!

-In May 2012, The Winton Bear Foundation donated £100 (USD160) to the Idaho Black Bear Rehabilitation Centre and took great delight in the fact that the funds will go towards a new swimming pool for the cubs to enjoy.
+In May 2012 The Winton Bear Foundation donated £100 (USD160) to the Idaho Black Bear Rehabilitation Centre and took great delight in the fact that the funds went towards a new swimming pool for the cubs to enjoy.
 The story to raise these funds and give the cubs a pool was an inspiring one…

 Each year IBBR face repairs from mischievous bears, but with the swim tub they face problems with both the drain holes in the tub and drain pipes freezing.